root-at-iyn/Offensive-Security/Web-Security/Writeups/Web-Security-Academy/Labs/Authentication/Username_Enum_subtly_diff_res.md

 # Step 4

-In Intruder, select to add both the username and password parameters, and select the attack type as cluster bomb.
+In Intruder, select to add both the username and password parameters, and select the attack type as `Cluster bomb`.

 ![Intruder Cluster Bomb](../../Images/Intruder_cluster_bomb.png)

 Use the usernames we saved from the previous attack in payload 1, and the passwords in payload 2.
 Now start the attack.

-We check check the results and filter the responses by any responses that do not have the string `Invalid username or password`.
+Check the results and filter them by any response that does not have the string `Invalid username or password`.

 ![Cluster Bomb filtered results](../../Images/Intruder_cluster_bomb_filter_positve_res.png)

-As you can see in the image above, the HTTP `302` response reveals that we have guessed the passowrd correctly.
+As you can see in the image above, the HTTP `302` response reveals that we have guessed the password correctly.
 When you send a `POST` request to submit a form, the normal application flow is to redirect you back to a page using a `GET` request.
 This prevents issues where the form is resubmitted.
 Ref: [Post/Redirect/Get](https://en.wikipedia.org/wiki/Post/Redirect/Get#:~:text=Post%2FRedirect%2FGet%20(PRG,submitting%20the%20form%20another%20time.))

 Now you have the creds, you can login and solve the lab!